RallyCommunity/RallyAnalytics/README.md

 # Rally Analytics #

 Some of the examples in the https://github.com/RallyCommunity/RallyAnalytics require JQuery and Highcharts libraries to function correctly.
-As of June 1, 2016, these dependencies will no longer by hosted / provided by CA Technologies.
+As of June 1, 2016, these dependencies will no longer be hosted / provided by CA Technologies.

 Potential options include hosting these libraries yourself or using community hosted versions (ex. https://ajax.googleapis.com/ajax/libs/jquery/1.6.1/jquery.min.js, http://code.highcharts.com/2.1.6/modules/exporting.js).